Place d'Armes (Luxembourg): History

-After a huge fire in 1554 destroyed a large part of the Ville Haute, plans were made to lay out a square in the centre of the fortified town.
-The task was assigned to the Dutch military engineer Sebastian van Noyen who designed the first version of the square, then known as the Neumarkt, or New Market.
+In 1554, a gunpowder explosion in the church of the city's Franciscan convent caused fires that destroyed a large part of the Ville Haute.
+Martin van Rossem, the acting Governor of Luxembourg, tasked Dutch military engineer Sebastian van Noyen with establishing a reconstruction plan.
+In 1561, Thomas Mameranus, brother of humanist historian Nicolaus Mameranus, submitted an evolved version of van Noyen's plan; it included, at the centre of a somewhat grid-like street network, a Forum Novum 96 meters in length and 64 meters in width, which was about the size of Brussels' Grand-Place at the time.

 In 1671, the Spanish engineer Jean Charles de Landas, Count of Louvigny, produced a slightly smaller square at the same location.
 It became known as the Place d'Armes as it was used as a parade ground for the garrison.
 Under Louis XIV, it was paved with flagstones and bordered with lime trees.